jaak-peterson/autoware_mini_practice/practice_5/README.md

 This node takes in clustered points from `points_clusterer` node and converts them into [`autoware_msg/DetectedObject`](https://github.com/autowarefoundation/autoware_ai_messages/blob/master/autoware_msgs/msg/DetectedObject.msg) and publishes as the [`autoware_msg/DetectedObjectArray`](https://github.com/autowarefoundation/autoware_ai_messages/blob/master/autoware_msgs/msg/DetectedObjectArray.msg) in `detected_objects` topic.

-The node itself is given and the task for you is to implement the contents in the `cluster_callback`.
+The node itself is given, and you are tasked to implement the contents in the `cluster_callback`.

 ##### Instructions
-1. Numpify message in the callback, save it to `data`
+1. Numpify message in the callback, and save it to `data`
-2. Convert `data` to ndarray called `points` with `dtype=np.float32`, use `structured_to_unstructured` as in the example above.
+2. Convert `data` to ndarray called `points` with `dtype=np.float32`; use `structured_to_unstructured` as in the example above.
-   - add printout in the code that prints out shape of the `points` array and the first line for later validation (points before the transform)
+   - add a printout in the code that prints out the shape of the `points` array and the first line for later validation (points before the transform)
-3. As a next step you should verify if message `frame_id` is not equal to `output_frame` (parameter) then it needs to be done.
-Basically we want to transform all the objects to `map` frame so they would all be in the same frame and we could track them.
+3. As a next step, you should verify if the message `frame_id` is not equal to `output_frame` (parameter) then it needs to be done.
+Basically, we want to transform all the objects to a `map` frame to apply tracking in a common frame.
    - check the frames
    - if necessary, fetch the transform - already existing `self.tf_listener = TransformListener(self.tf_buffer)` should be used
-   - wrap it in`try...except` block and if error is thrown `logwarn` should be printed out and callback should return
+   - wrap it in `try...except` block, and if the error is thrown `logwarn` should be printed out and a callback should return
-   - transform `timeout` parameter should be also considered
+   - transform `timeout` parameter should also be considered

    ```
    # fetch transform for target frame